Primary Navigation Mobile

 Overview

-Over the next few pages, we’ll assess each aspect of the BMW i4, considering its practicality, interior quality, technology, driving experience and running costs before offering our final verdict on the car.
-Read on for everything you need to know or head over to our how we test cars page to find out why we put cars through the trials that we do.
+Over the next few pages, we’ll assess each aspect of the BMW i4 considering its practicality, interior quality, technology, driving experience and running costs before offering our final verdict on the car.
+If you’d like to learn more about how we assessed the car, check out our how we test cars explainer page.